Erectile dysfunction and diabetes: Take control today

 Erectile dysfunction is a common problem for men who have diabetes — but it's not inevitable.
 Consider prevention strategies, treatment options and more.By Mayo Clinic Staff

-Erectile dysfunction — the inability to get or maintain an erection firm enough for sex — is common in men who have diabetes.
-It can stem from problems caused by poor long-term blood sugar control, which damages nerves and blood vessels.
-Erectile dysfunction can also be linked to other conditions common in men with diabetes, such as high blood pressure and coronary artery disease.
+Erectile dysfunction — the inability to get or maintain an erection firm enough for sex — is common in men who have diabetes, especially those with type 2 diabetes.
+It can stem from damage to nerves and blood vessels caused by poor long-term blood sugar control.

-Having erectile dysfunction can be a real challenge and can leave you and your partner feeling frustrated and discouraged.
+Having erectile dysfunction can be a real challenge.
+It can leave you and your partner feeling frustrated and discouraged.
 Take steps to cope with erectile dysfunction — and get your sex life back on track.